michaelGorokhovsky/michaelgorokhovsky.github.io/projects.md

 ### Languages/ frameworks used: Java
 ![Snapshot2](/img/fobo2.png)

-This was developed for around 48 hours as an entry for Ryerson's 2017 Hackathon (RuHacks)
+This was developed for around 48 hours as an entry for Ryerson's 2017 Hackathon (RUHacks)
 Theis project is a teaching aid designed to assist with introductory chemistry classes.
 It allows a user to select from several elements in the periodic table.
 If they select more than 1 element, the program will determine whether a bond is possible between them.
 It will then determine the type of bond that will be created and deliver that knowledge to the user.

 [Link to Github Repository With Project](https://github.com/michaelGorokhovsky/2017-Ryerson-Hackathon-Forming-Bonds)